 Hi, I'm Holly!

-As a young child I always had an infatuation with cameras and taking pictures.
-Growing up in a home surrounded by framed pieces of my grandfather's photos, I always dreamed about meeting my grandfather one day and asking him about his passion and how he became a professional photographer for the New York World-Telegram & Sun.
+As a young child, I always had an infatuation with cameras and taking pictures.
+Growing up in a home surrounded by framed pieces of my grandfather's photos, I would dream about meeting my grandfather one day, asking him about his passion, and his journey as a professional photographer for the New York World-Telegram & Sun.
 Unfortunately I was never given this opportunity as he passed away about ten years before I was born.
-But one thing I admired about his work was his eye for detail and his ability to make anyone feel at ease in front of his camera.
-With my grandfather as inspiration, I decided to follow my dreams to be a photographer.
+But the one thing I admired most about his work was his eye for detail and his ability to make anyone feel at ease in front of his camera.
+With my grandfather as an inspiration, I decided to follow my dream to become a photographer.

 Click HERE to see Roger's art.

 Since taking my first picture with my Fisher Price Camera at the age of three, I have been photographing ever since.
-At the age of thirty, I inherited an old Polaroid and it triggered a memory of when I was young.
-Aiming, clicking the button, removing the white glossy paper and then shaking the image with immense anticipation until the picture came through brought back such wonderful memories that I realized that day I found my true passion.
-I followed that passion and five years later my dream came true, and I was making a living as a photographer.
+At the age of thirty, I inherited an old Polaroid, and it triggered a memory of when I was young.
+Aiming, clicking the button, removing the white glossy paper, and then shaking the image with immense anticipation until the picture came through, brought back such wonderful memories that I realized that day I had to follow my passion full time.
+Five years later my dream came true, and I was making a living as a photographer.

 My Exploration Journey:

-I began chasing my hobby as an urban explorer two decades ago, but one cold day in 2013 I decided to incorporate my love of exploration with my passion of photography.
+I began chasing my hobby as an urban explorer two decades ago, but one cold day in 2013, I decided to incorporate my love of exploration with my passion of photography.
 For the first time ever I brought my camera along with me into an abandoned psychiatric hospital.
-As I crawled into a dark, narrow hole in the ground and entered a basement full of cobwebs, debris, falling plaster and rotted wood, something wonderful transpired.
+As I crawled into a dark, narrow hole in the ground, and entered a basement full of cobwebs, debris, falling plaster, and rotted wood, something wonderful transpired.
 In that moment, my collection Abandoned Beauties was born.
-Since 2017, Abandoned Beauties has been showcased all over the Long Island metro area for the past two years.
+Since 2017, Abandoned Beauties has been showcased all over the New York.